d12frosted/elpa-mirror/gnu/tempel-readme.txt

   source.
 A source can either be a function, which should return a list of applicable templates, or the symbol of a variable, which holds a list of templates, which apply to the current context.
-By default, Tempel configures only the source `tempel-file-templates'.
+By default, Tempel configures only the source `tempel-path-templates'.
 You may want to add global or local template variables to your user
   configuration: